Ostra, Marche: History

+By 1520, an abbey in Senigallia housing some relics of Gaudentius of Rimini had fallen into ruin.
+The remains were transported to the Montalboddo, where they are still found today.
+Gaudentius remains the town's patron saint.

 Main sights

 Piazza dei Martiri

-At the heart of the town is Piazza dei Martiri (Martyrs' square) the most important square in the town.
+The town's central square is Piazza dei Martiri (Martyrs' Square).
 Here is the 16th century city tower, 33 m high, rebuilt in the 20th century after being bombed in World War II.
-Here also are the municipal building with its arches and its marble staircase and the St. Francis' Church, built in the 13th century.
+Here also are the town hall with its arches and its marble staircase and St Francis' Church, built in the 13th century.

 Defensive wall

-Built in the late Middle Ages the wall surrounding the town is perfectly preserved for a total length of 1200 m.
-It still has nine great towers and two main entrances.
+Built in the late Middle Ages, the wall surrounding the town is perfectly preserved for a total length of 1200 m.
+It has nine extant towers and two main entrances.

 Madonna della Rosa Sanctuary

-Located a few hundreds metres out of town, this Sanctuary devoted to Holy Mary is one of the most important in Italy, visited every year by many pilgrims coming both from Italy and Europe.
-It has been built in 1754 after Holy Mary appeared to a young girl and fosters a miraculous image of the Virgin.
+Located a few hundreds metres out of town, the Marian sanctuary of Madonna della Rosa is one of the most important in Italy, visited every year by many pilgrims from Italy and Europe.
+It was built in 1754 after Holy Mary appeared to a young girl and fosters a miraculous image of the Virgin.

+Transport

+The nearest railway station is that of Senigallia.
+Ancona-Falconara Airport is 30 km away.